box-community/tool-php-simple-user-reports/README.md

 ## Synopsis

 This is a very simple PHP-based process for getting Box user statistics via API, and optionally saving the data to a database.
+As of Oct 11th, 2016, you can also update users' status (active/inactive) too.

 ## Motivation